RaphaelHub/WebServices/README.md

 ## hati
 To start server, open your terminal, go to hati directory and type: `node server.js`

+To view the main page, open your browser and go to `localhost:8080`

 When working with `npm`, please always use `--save` suffix when downloading packages.
 E.g: `npm install lodash --save`

 Programming rules: